learn-co-curriculum/dsc-data-science-env-setup-v2-1/README.md

 To finish this setup process, you’re going to need to download a copy of the files in this repository.
 To do that, you need to start by opening a terminal window.

-If you’re on a windows machine, select “Anaconda Prompt” from either the start menu or the search bar and it’ll open up a terminal (don’t use the default Windows terminal - it may not work for this).
+If you’re on a windows machine, select “git bash” from either the start menu or the search bar and it’ll open up a terminal (don’t use the default Windows terminal - it will not work for this).
 If you’re working on a mac, open the “Terminal” app in the “Utilities” folder within your “Applications” folder.

 Let’s type `pwd` to “print the working directory.
 It should be somewhere you are OK downloading files to.
 If not, feel free to use the “cd” command to change directory to one you’d like to work from.

 Then type (or better still, cut and paste) `git clone https://github.com/learn-co-curriculum/dsc-1-01-05-setting-up-environment`

+*In Windows, in git bash, to paste from the clipboard the shortcut should be `ctctrl-shift-insert`*

 This will create a new subdirectory called dsc-1-01-05-setting-up-environment which will contain a copy of all of the files from this repository.
+Go into that directory by typing `cd dsc-1-01-05-setting-up-environment` (after typing `cd dsc` you should be able to hit the tab key to "tab complete" so you don't need to type the whole directory name.
+That should work on both Windows and Macs.

 ## Setting Up Virtual Environments